VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Experiment

+\textbf{The compatibility of VaLiD}.
+Compared to most existing methods that construct reference distributions from a language-prior perspective, VaLiD is the pioneer to build the reference distribution from a visual encoding perspective.
+This approach is orthogonal to previous methods, making VaLiD a versatile framework that allows other decoding strategies to be seamlessly integrated into its probability distribution output.
+Here, we explore the advantages of VaLiD in terms of compatibility with other methods.

+As shown in Table \ref{tab:rebuttal-final2}, we compare the compatibility of VaLiD and VCD on the POPE benchmark using LLaVA-v1.5.
+The results indicate that when using $\mathbb{P}_{\text{valid}} \circ \mathbb{P}_{\text{vcd}}$, where VaLiD is applied after VCD, the performance surpasses that of $\mathbb{P}_{\text{vcd}} \circ \mathbb{P}_{\text{valid}}$, where VCD is applied after VaLiD, as well as the performance of applying VCD alone and VaLiD alone.
+For detailed experimental settings and proofs, please refer to the supplementary material \ref{sec:appendix-compatible}.
+Notably, when we explore the compatibility of VCD, its performance remains nearly identical to that of standalone VCD and is even lower than that of standalone VaLiD.
+This finding suggests that VCD is difficult to effectively compatibly with external methods, while VaLiD shows excellent compatibility, making it a more adaptable framework for hallucination mitigation.

+To further validate the universality of VaLiD's compatibility advantages, we introduce the third method Ritual to conduct compatibility comparison experiments on VaLiD and VCD.
+According to the results in Table \ref{tab:rebuttal-tabble2}, when the third method is incorporated, VaLiD demonstrates superior hallucination mitigation capabilities.

+\textbf{Comparison with language-layer decoding method}.
+Our study is based on a key observation: hallucinations in LVLMs do not only stem from the language priors embedded in the language model but are more likely to originate from visual encoding distortion.
+However, existing studies primarily attribute hallucinations to the language model, overlooking the crucial role of the visual encoding process in hallucination generation.
+Here, we compare our method with Dola and another Dola-like method Damo \cite{damo}.
+Dola \cite{DOLA} focuses on mitigating hallucinations in LLMs focuses on mitigating hallucinations in LLMs by utilizing layer-wise probability distributions.
+As shown in Table \ref{tab:rebuttal-tabble1}, VaLiD significantly outperforms language-level decoding methods in scenarios with high visual spurious correlations (i.e., 6\% higher in popular scenarios and 10\% higher in adversarial scenarios).
+This clearly demonstrates that: (i) addressing the hallucinations of LVLMs solely from the language perspective has inherent limitations, and (ii) it is crucial to consider a visual-centric solution.

-\textbf{Case studies on AMBER}.
-Figure \ref{fig: case_study} presents two case studies that illustrate how vanilla decoding results in object hallucinations, while VaLiD generates responses more closely aligned with the visual content.
-In these examples, a mouse often co-occurring with a keyboard and stacked bananas lead the model to produce hallucinated objects.
+\textbf{Case studies}: Figure \ref{fig: case_study} presents two case studies that illustrate how vanilla decoding results in object hallucinations, while VaLiD generates responses more closely aligned with the visual content.
+In these examples, a ``mouse" is often co-occurring with a keyboard and stacked bananas lead the model to produce hallucinated objects.
 In contrast, VaLiD effectively mitigates these issues.
-Additionally, VaLiD successfully identifies a bottle in the upper left corner in the first case—a commonly overlooked object by most LVLMs.
-More cases can be found in the supplementary material \ref{sec:appendix-more_case}.
+Additionally, VaLiD successfully identifies a bottle in the upper left corner in the first case, a commonly overlooked object by most LVLMs.
+We provide more cases in the supplementary material \ref{sec:appendix-more_case}.